Concessionary bus passes

-If you have reached pension age or are eligible disabled you can travel free of charge anywhere in England between 9:30am and 11pm on weekdays and at any time on weekends and bank holidays, using a concessionary bus pass.
+If you have reached pension age or are eligible disabled you can travel free of charge on any local bus between 9:30am and 11pm on weekdays and at any time on weekends and bank holidays, using a concessionary bus pass.

 Darlington has enhanced the national scheme and offers companion passes for those who require assistance to travel by bus within the Borough.

 Who can apply?